JuliaData/DataFramesMeta.jl/docs/src/dplyr.md

 end
 ```

 Split-apply-combine can also be used with `@transform` to add new variables to a data frame by performing operations by group.
-For instance, we can de-mean the total hours of sleep of an anymal relative to other animals in the same genus.
+For instance, we can de-mean the total hours of sleep of an animal relative to other animals in the same genus.

 ```@repl 1
 @chain msleep begin